-- Clear, up to date Standing Orders, Scheme of Delegation and Standing Financial Instructions and prime financial policies - Business continuity plans - Staff policies and a comprehensive training programme ECCH AGS 1st October 2022 - 30th September 2023

-- A Freedom to Speak Up Policy to encourage staff to speak out about concerns - Control measures to ensure that all the organisation's obligations under equality, diversity and human rights legislation are complied with - Comprehensive policies and systems to ensure Health & Safety and Fire Safety standards are met - A robust programme of counter fraud and anti-bribery activity, supported by the Local Counter Fraud Specialist (LCFS) whose annual programme of prevention, deterrence and detection monitored by the Executive Director of Finance and Resources and the Audit Committee. - Robust information governance processes (as detailed below) - Business conduct policies and processes such as gifts and hospitality register reviewed by Audit & Risk Committee - Adherence to the Duty of Candour (Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 20).
+- Clear, up to date Standing Orders, Scheme of Delegation and Standing Financial Instructions and prime financial policies. - Business continuity plans - Staff policies and a comprehensive training programme. - A Freedom to Speak Up Policy and processes to encourage staff to speak out about concerns. - Control measures to ensure that all the organisation's obligations under equality, diversity and human rights legislation are complied with. - Comprehensive policies and systems to ensure Health & Safety and Fire Safety standards are met. - A robust programme of counter fraud and anti-bribery activity, supported by the Local Counter Fraud Specialist (LCFS) whose annual programme of prevention, deterrence and detection monitored by the Executive Director of Finance and Resources and the Audit & Risk Committee. - Robust information governance processes (as detailed below) - Business conduct policies and processes such as gifts and hospitality register reviewed by Audit & Risk Committee. - Adherence to the Duty of Candour (Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 20). - Robust risk management processes and framework which identifies and manages gaps - Policy management oversight processes which are under enhancement